sacharyaY/Srijana-Order-Fulfillment-System-Project/README.md

 # SrijanaC#-Project
-This is a simple application to update employees and their actions.
+A simple application for Order Fulfillment that can be used by customers, shippers & employee to update their action.